jsbkje/xlxd-debian-installer/README.md

 ### To Install:
-1. Have a fresh Debian 12 computer ready and up to date.
+1. Have a fresh Debian 9,10,11 or 12 computer ready and up to date.
 2. Have both a FQDN and 3 digit XLX number in mind before beginning.
 3.
 ```sh